vcaravani/infovis-final-project/README.md

 #### ForceGraphClass and ForceGraphGenerator

-In src/components there is ForceGraphClass.js class which manages the state and the rendering of the <div> containing the graph created with d3 in ForceGraphGenerator.js by runForceGraph function.
+In src/components there is ForceGraphClass.js class which manages the state and the rendering of the div containing the graph created with d3 in ForceGraphGenerator.js by runForceGraph function.
 ForceGraphClass.js call runForceGraph function on component mount, updating the graph is the task of d3 and not of React.

-In a nutshell ForceGraphClass is a wrapper that allows the passage of the data relating to the current track to the d3 code in ForceGraphGenerator.js module.

 ### Visulization

-The main goal of the project is the visualization of the graph of related artists.
-Based on the current listening, requests are made to the Spotify Web Api to access depth-2-related (relatd of related).
+The main objective of the project is the visualization of the graph of the related artists.
+Based on the current listening, access requests are made to the Spotify Web API to get the artists related to the artist of the current track and then for each related artist the same request is repeated.

-The requests to the Spotify Web Api lead to the creation of a graph through a data structure {'nodes': [...],' links: [...]}, where there is a node for each artist and a link between nodes for each correlation relationship.
+The requests to the Spotify Web Api lead to the creation of a graph in a data structure like {'nodes': [...],' links: [...]}, where there is a node for each artist and a link between nodes for each correlation relationship.

+Name, genres, image, popularity index are stored for each artists.
+Each node is a circle and displays the artist's name as a label, it is colored according to the artist's genres and its radius represent the popularity index of the artist.

+##### genres limitation

+For each artist, the Spotify Web Api returns information on his genres, for simplicity we have chosen to limit the number of genres per artist to two.
+These two genres are chosen from the artist's list of genres are selected for each node among his genres the two most present among the neighbors.

 #### D3.js